TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Related Work

 In particular, TDA has been integrated with machine learning frameworks to enhance feature extraction and classification tasks~\cite{pun2022persistent,barnes2021comparative}.
 For example, PDs can be integrated into a deep learning framework as a topological prior.
 PersLay~\cite{carriere2020perslay} embeds PDs into a vector space using learnable functions, enabling them to be processed by standard neural network layers.
 Persformer~\cite{reinauer2021persformer} embeds persistence diagrams into deep learning by treating each diagram as an unordered set of points and utilizing a Transformer to learn hidden features without hand-crafted vectorization.
+But these frameworks cannot be used to give point-wise significance prediction directly.
 Moreover, many studies integrate PDs into loss functions to give more topology-aware training results~\cite{wong2021persistent,hu2025topogen,jignasu2024sdfconnect}

 In summary, these applications usually position PDs as robust and expressive descriptors for complex data across various fields.
 Notice that a lot of studies use point clouds as the input data to compute PDs, and then use PDs as the feature representation for downstream tasks.
 Therefore, the ability to accurately understand the topological features in PDs is essectial.